 Performance Testing Approach for Cloud-based Applications

-Let’s us first understand what is meant by a cloud?
+Let us first understand what is meant by a cloud.

 Cloud is nothing but a virtually hosted environment.
 Which means there won’t be any physical devices and servers, everything is virtual.
 This makes the environment set up cost-effective for testing as well as to host an application.

-In Cloud performance testing we use cloud-based infrastructure for conducting our tests.
-Cloud performance testing not only helps us to deploy our application over the cloud but it also supports to generate the user load across different geographical locations without setting up any additional components.
+In Cloud performance testing, we use cloud-based infrastructure to conduct our tests.
+Cloud performance testing not only helps us to deploy our application over the cloud but it also supports generating the user load across different geographical locations without setting up any additional components.

 We can set up the performance environment in any of the three ways based on our project scope.

-- Deploy application in a local lab and load generators on the cloud.
+- Deploy the application in a local lab and load generators on the cloud.

-- Deploy application in the cloud and load generators in the local lab.
+- Deploy the application in the cloud and load generators in the local lab.

 - Deploy both application and load generators on a cloud.